 Motivate your team by sharing a visual timeline with milestones on them.
 This overview increases transparency, builds trust, and boosts collaboration.

-How to visualize your milestones in monday.com
+How to visualize your milestones with monday.com

 Visually presenting your milestones helps with better understanding, gives an overview of scheduling, and increases transparency.
 All of these elements combined can create an engaged workforce that is motivated to complete projects on time.monday.com is a Work OS that allows project managers to effortlessly build the project management application of their dreams.
 A vital part of this is visualizing the workflow, including milestones.